 About Jabil Inc.

 Jabil Inc. makes a jabillion different kinds of electronics.
-The company is one of the leading providers of outsourced electronics manufacturing services (EMS) in the world.
-It makes electronics components and parts on a contract basis for computers, smartphones, printers, and other consumer electronics, as well as more complex, specialized products for the aerospace, automotive, and healthcare industries.
-The company's services range from product design and component procurement to product testing, order fulfillment, and supply chain management.
-US-based Jabil operates more than 100 plants in about 30 countries with international customers accounting for about 90% of sales.
+The company is one of the providers of outsourced Electronics Manufacturing Services (EMS) in the world.
+It makes electronics components and parts on a contract basis for computers, smartphones, printers, and other consumer electronics, as well as more complex, specialized products for the defense and aerospace, automotive, industrial and energy, networking and telecommunications, and smart home and appliances industries.
+Jabil also provides Diversified Manufacturing Services (DMS) that focuses in the edge devices and accessories, healthcare, mobility and packaging industries.
+Jabil operates in around 30 countries with over 80% of sales generated from outside US.

 Jabil conducts business in two segments: Electronics Manufacturing Services (EMS) and Diversified Manufacturing Services (DMS).

-The EMS segment (about 55% of revenue) focuses on IT, supply chain design, and engineering for all things electronic.
-The products Jabil makes for its customers are used in the automotive, digital home, industrial and energy, networking and telecommunications, point of sale, printing, and storage businesses.
+The EMS segment (more than 60% of revenue) focuses on IT, supply chain design, and engineering, technologies largely centered on core electronic.
+The products Jabil makes for its customers are used in the automotive and transportation, capital equipment, cloud, computing and storage, defense and aerospace, industrial and energy, networking and telecommunications, print and retail, and smart home and appliances industries.

-The DMS segment (about 45% of revenue) focuses on manufacturing services for material sciences and technologies.
-It works with customers to develop and manufacture products for consumer wearable technologies, defense and aerospace, emerging growth, healthcare, mobility, and packaging.
+The DMS segment (about 40% of revenue) focuses on manufacturing services for material sciences, technologies and healthcare.
+It works with customers to develop and manufacture products in the edge devices and accessories, healthcare, mobility, and packaging industries.

 Sales and Marketing